 Colleen’s career in wine has been described as “somebody else's retirement dream.”
 In 1984, a Sunset Magazine article on the then-burgeoning Pacific Northwest wine industry led Colleen and her husband, Mark, to wineries in Washington’s Yakima Valley, where tasting room, admin, marketing, and sales positions would follow at wineries like Covey Run Vintners and Kiona Vineyards.
 A part-time retail gig at a Bellevue wine shop enabled her to further expand her wine knowledge.
 Colleen and Mark returned to California and moved to San Luis Obispo County in 2001, where she worked as Tasting Room Manager at Grey Wolf Cellars for a decade.
 A short stint in Arizona wine country would follow before Colleen and Mark arrived in Sonoma County in 2014—and she’s happily been at Moshin (and not retired) since 2016.

-While studying Culinary Arts at Santa Rosa Junior College, with the intention of continuing at the Culinary Institute of America (CIA), Hector realized that cooking wasn’t actually his true passion.
-Pursuing a path based on his love for wine, instead, he soon worked his way to Tasting Room Lead at Ferrari-Carano Winery, and became a Moshin Vineyards Wine Club member before joining our tasting room staff.
-Now re-enrolled at SRJC, he’s pursuing a Wine Business & Marketing degree, and enjoys discovering ideal food pairings for Moshin wines.
+While studying Culinary Arts at Santa Rosa Junior College (SRJC), with the intention of continuing at the Culinary Institute of America (CIA), Hector realized that cooking wasn’t his true passion.
+Pursuing a path based on his love for wine instead, he soon worked his way to Tasting Room Lead at Ferrari-Carano Winery, and became a Moshin Vineyards Wine Club member before joining our tasting room staff.

 Born in 2015, Jasper is known more for his fuzzy eyebrows and skill at games of tug than what kind of dog he actually is.
 Sweet, playful, and devoted to his mom, Janet, he brightens the winery on weekdays with face licks and his wagging tail.